Rachana-Kaparthi/double_clap_switch/README.md

 To get the number of instructions, run the python script file instruction_counter.py.

 Suppose your assembly code contains instructions like addi, lw, sw, and so on.
-Running the instruction_counter.py on this dump_obj.txt would yield:
+Running the instruction_counter.py on this assembly.txt would yield:

 ```
-Number of different instructions: 20
+umber of different instructions: 20
 List of unique instructions:
+add
+lw
+ret
+sub
+and
 bnez
 li
-ret
-j
-sub
+jalr
+mul
+bgeu
 mv
-bltu
-lw
-or
-bgeu
-jalr
 nop
+bne
 sw
-add
-mul
+j
+lui
+or
+bltu
 auipc
 sll
-lui
-and
-bne
 ```